Last Updated: March 6, 2025

 Based on those factors, here are the best use cases for each solution we’ve discussed:

 • SASE is best suited for businesses that need a scalable, flexible, and cost-effective solution.
 An example is a software development company with a distributed workforce and cloud-based infrastructure.
-Remember that costs may be unpredictable if your business has undefined data usage.
+However, businesses with unpredictable data usage should be aware that costs may vary.

 • SDP is best suited for businesses that need granular control over employee access to applications and resources.
 A healthcare organization that must comply with HIPAA regulations is an example.